Calculate homicide arrest rates

 The tool runs and creates the Sums table, which is added to the bottom of the Contents pane.

 To calculate the averages, you'll divide the weighted sums by the total population sum (50,244,132).
-You can perform these calculations using the Calculate Field tool, but for the purposes of this lesson, the calculations are provided.
+You can perform these calculations using the Calculate Field tool, but for the purposes of this tutorial, the calculations are provided.

 - Average percent Asian population in all homicide areas: 449433716.05 / 50244132 = 8.9 percent